 People start drinking alcohol and turn to drugs in most cases to escape life stresses.
 This sets up a vicious circle as the more you go for drugs the worse the depression becomes.
-You lose the sense of time and day and drift further and further away from family and well wishers.
+You lose the sense of time and day and drift further and further away from family and well-wishers.
 The population of youngsters and women have gone up considerably in alcohol and drug rehabilitation centers, which is a sad trend for any nation.

 When compared to men women have less of the specific stomach enzyme (alcohol hydrogenase) that neutralizes and breaks down alcohol.
-This means 30% more alcohol enters the woman’s blood stream hence the increased risk of Fetal Alcohol Syndrome (FAS) during pregnancy.
-Alcohol leads to severe liver damage in the long run resulting in death due to bleeding and can also cause cancer.
+This means 30% more alcohol enters the woman’s bloodstream hence the increased risk of Fetal Alcohol Syndrome (FAS) during pregnancy.
+Alcohol leads to severe liver damage, in the long run, resulting in death due to bleeding and can also cause cancer.
 Drinking excessively thickens the blood and can lead to blood clots which in turn increase the risk of heart strokes.

 Long-term substance abuse causes changes in the chemical formations and systems of the brain as well.
 Glutamate is a neurotransmitter that influences the reception ability and the faculty to learn.
 Drug abuse disturbs the proper concentration of glutamate leading the brain to attempt bringing back the lost pleasures which can impair cognitive function.
 Drug addicts gradually start losing the faculty to discriminate between reality and dreams and start hallucinating in ordinary circumstances.
-They become irritable, dull and dormant and soon lose the ability to focus, think in an organised manner and plan their actions constructively.
+They become irritable, dull and dormant and soon lose the ability to focus, think in an organized manner and plan their actions constructively.
 They experience insatiable cravings when they see a place or person they associate with the memory of drug consumption.